-If you’re planning on visiting a few different National Parks, then the National Parks Service offer an annual pass that can be used as often as you like all over the country.
+If you’re planning on visiting a few different National Parks in the US, the National Parks Service offer an annual pass that can be used as often as you like all over the country.
 But is the US National Parks Pass worth the cost, or are you better off just paying as you go?
 I got my calculator out after my southwest USA road trip and here’s what I found.

 What does the US National Parks Pass cover?

-The pass is valid at over 2000 federally-owned recreation sites across the US which are maintained by the National Park Service, Bureau of Land Management, Bureau of Reclamation, the US Fish and Wildlife Service, the US Forest Service and the US Army Corps of Engineers.
+The pass is valid at over 2000 federally-owned recreation sites across the US maintained by the National Park Service, Bureau of Land Management, Bureau of Reclamation, US Fish and Wildlife Service, US Forest Service and US Army Corps of Engineers.

-It gets more confusing when you get to state parks – some parks like Red Rock Canyon in Nevada are covered by the pass but most aren’t.
+It gets more confusing when you get to state and other parks – some like Red Rock Canyon in Nevada are covered by the pass but many others aren’t.
 In places where the pass isn’t accepted there’s usually a sign to say so, but if not it’s always worth asking.

 What does the America the Beautiful pass cost?

 The US National Parks Pass costs $80 and is valid for one year.
 US citizens are also eligible for a senior pass if over 62 ($20 for an annual pass or $80 for a lifetime pass), or a free pass for disabled people or the military.
 You can order passes online or buy them at any National Park, plus many National Monuments, National Forests and state visitors’ centres.

 There’s a list of what can be bought where here.
 The pass has space for two signatures on the back, so you can share it with another person, and the two people don’t have to be related.
 You do need to show photo ID every time you want to use the pass though.

 What does entry to US National Parks cost?